Lindamood Bell Vs. Orton Gillingham: Which Reading Program Suits Best For Your Kid?

 Should you make the choice between the two, it is essential to diagnose the problem and its extent first.
 Also, have a pilot period for evaluating the progress.

-As per a study, OG approach impacted mean ES (effect size) on skills like phonological awareness, phonics, fluency, spelling, etc. to some extent.
+As per a study[5], the OG approach impacted mean ES (effect size) on skills like phonological awareness, phonics, fluency, spelling, etc. to some extent.
 The approach can serve the purpose better when you have chosen to build skills gradually.
 Starting with letter recognition, then moving on to sound decoding and coding, and gradually, building other skills on these basic ones help OG followers develop reading fluency over the individualized testing periods.

-According to an intervention report, Lindamood Bell Approach-based LiPS program can evidently improve alphabetic or lexical knowledge.
+According to an intervention report, the Lindamood Bell Approach-based LiPS program can evidently improve alphabetic or lexical knowledge.
 It may serve as a primer for preschoolers who start with gaining alphabetic knowledge.
 Teachers use other reading programs based on LB to give children complete support for building various language skills.

 These studies indicate that the reading programs designed with an aim to improve certain skills are to be offered in combination(s) to get a cumulative impact.
 Having said that, both have utility in the specific areas of language building, are prescriptive in nature, and are to be applied in a learner-centric manner.
 In any case, burdening the child with reading programs and undue experimenting with methods is not advisable.
 Keep it simple to make it effective!